alextsfox/kernza-hugo-academic/content/authors/admin/_index.md

 "What can soil health and water use research tell us about how Kernza can be resiliant under climate change?"

 {{< icon name="download" pack="fas" >}} Download the funded {{< staticref "wsare_proposal_2021_funded.pdf" "newtab" >}}project grant proposal{{< /staticref >}}.

+Check out what we're up to on Instagram [@kernzawyoming](https://www.instagram.com/kernzawyoming/)